usc-mrel/Bloch_Flow_MT/README.md

 Nam Gyun Lee, University of Southern California, MREL (Magnetic Resonance Engineering Laboratory, PI: Krishna S. Nayak, https://mrel.usc.edu/) May 2020.

-I welcome any suggestions/questions and exchange of MR related ideas.
+Your suggestions and comments will be greatly appreciated.
 Please feel free to contact me at namgyunl@usc.edu.

 Thank you and have a nice day!